Greene County DUI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: The arraignment is usually your first appearance in court after your DUI arrest.
-It typically takes place within a few days or weeks of your arrest.
-The date and time will be specified on your citation or release papers.
+The arraignment is your first court appearance after a DUI arrest.
+It typically occurs within a few weeks of your arrest.

 2. Pre-Trial Hearings